alastairrmcneill/smart-log/CONTRIBUTING.md

-# Contributing to Smart Log 📱
+# Contributing to Bright Log 📱

-Thank you for your interest in contributing to Smart Log!
+Thank you for your interest in contributing to Bright Log!
 This guide will help you get started with development and contributing to this multi-language VS Code extension.

 ## 📋 Table of Contents